git-plm/parts/README.md

 - duplicating a lot of work in each design and occasionally make mistakes like specifying the wrong MPN?
 - afraid of of the complexity of setting up a database for KiCad libraries?
-- having trouble tracking changes made in a parts database?
+- having trouble tracking who made what changes made in a parts database?
+- struggling to find a CAD library process that will scale to large teams?

 The GitPLM Parts project is a collection of best practices that allows you to: